withastro/docs/src/pages/en/guides/migration-guide/from-gatsby.md

 3. Move any necessary JavaScript, including imports, into a "code fence" (`---`) or into the template itself.

+## Examples

-Here is an example of converting the Gatsby Blog Starter's `layout.js` file into `Layout.astro`
+Here is an example of converting the Gatsby Blog Starter's `layout.js` and `templates/blog-post.js` into `Layout.astro` and `BlogPostLayout.astro`

-### Example: Convert Gatsby's layout.js to Astro
+### Example: Convert Gatsby layout.js to Astro

-Here is an example of converting the `gatsby-starter-blog` layout to an Astro layout.
+Convert the main page layout (`layout.js`) which receives props from pages on your site.

 #### Identify the return()